minecraftforum/rules-archive/rules/irc/rules.markdown

 * #minecraftforums - Minecraftforum.net Support
 * #mcchatter - Minecraft users off topic chat
 * #mctextures - Minecraft texture artist chat
-* #smp - Minecraft server advertisement
+* #smp - Minecraft server advertisemen

+## Ban Appeals

+Appeals for bans issued in the #minecraftforums channel may be submitted through the [Contact Forum Administration](http://www.minecraftforum.net/forum/64-contact-forum-administration/) section.

+**Only #minecraftforums bans can be appealed here.
+We do not control or manage bans in any other IRC channel or networks**